-You have your Instagram page set to public.
-You have your full name and age in your bio, and a contact link to your email address on your page.
+You have your Facebook profile set to public.
+Your account is set up under your full name and your birthday, phone number and email address are on your profile.

-Risky business
+ACTIVITY #1 Risky business

 - Could someone use this to hurt me or could it hurt someone else? - Would I be upset if this was shared with others? - What's the worst that could happen if I shared this?